Cruenie/Password-Maker/README.md

 </h1>

 <p>
-  Pass Maker is a tool to create secure (hopefully) passwords that utilize hashes and private keys to create unique passwords for each user, for each website, for each account so that you don't need to trust some web service that is reliably storing all your passwords and can be accessed by any of your devices :3
+  PassMaker is a tool to create secure (hopefully), 16 char long passwords that utilize hashes and private keys to create unique passwords for each user, for each website, for each account so that you don't need to trust some web service that is conveniently storing all your passwords and can be accessed by any of your devices :3
 </p>

 <h1 align="center">